Light-matter decoupling in the deep strong coupling regime: The breakdown of the Purcell effect: Input-Output Theory

 Passing in Fourier space, it is possible to formally solve the system in \Eq{langevinta} as

 Inserting \Eq{pG} into \Eq{Bio}, we finally obtain a set of linear relations between the extra-cavity input and output fields

 with

-The scattering properties of the coupled light-matter system are thus determined once the coupling parameters to the extra-cavity fields are fixed.
-In our case we used frequency independent parameters, but we verified that the results are not qualitatively modified using continuous parameters such that $\kappa_{\text{el}}(0)={\kappa}_{\text{ph}}(0)=0$.
-Moreover, we neglected the Lamb shift, due to the imaginary part of the Fourier transform of the decay rates in \Eq{Gammas}, as it is expected to be completely negligible, and its exact form strongly depends on microscopic and system-dependent details.
+The scattering properties of the coupled light-matter system are thus determined once the coupling parameters to the extracavity fields are fixed.
+In the simulations we used frequency-independent parameters, but we verified that the results are not qualitatively modified using continuous parameters such that $\kappa_{\text{ph}}(0)={\kappa}_{\text{el}}(0)=0$ (a direct comparison can be found in the panels (a) and (b) of Fig. \ref{Cont}).
+Moreover, we neglected the Lamb shift, due to the imaginary part of the Fourier transform of the decay rates in \Eq{Gammas}, as it is expected to be completely negligible, and its exact form strongly depends on microscopic and system-dependent details. \psfrag{XEffa}[B][t][1]{${\Omega/\omega_0}$} \psfrag{XEffb}[T][c][1]{${\omega/\omega_0}$} \psfrag{YEffa}[T][t][1]{${\gamma/\omega_0}$} \psfrag{YEffb}[B][t][1]{${\kappa(\omega)/\kappa} $ } \psfrag{XEffc}[T][t][1]{${\Omega/\omega_0}$} \psfrag{YEffc}[B][t][1]{${\gamma/\gamma_{\text{sat}}}$} \psfrag{A}[T][T][1]{ $\mathbf{(a)}$} \psfrag{B}[T][B][1]{ $\mathbf{(b)}$} \psfrag{C}[T][B][1]{ $\mathbf{(c)}$}

+In order to better explore the effect of dissipation upon the spontaneous emission rate, in Fig. \ref{Cont}(c) we plot the spontaneous emission rate $\gamma$, normalized to its saturation value $\gamma_{\text{sat}}$, for various values of the loss coefficients.
+We see that, while the qualitative behaviour of the system remains the same, confirming that the decoupling effect is solid against dissipation, the maximal value of the emission rate decreases from the theoretical value $\gamma_{\text{sat}}$ as the dissipation increases.
+This can be understood noticing that the quadratic, Purcell-like spontaneous emission rate valid in the weak and strong coupling regimes